codewario/PocketLibraryImages/README.md

 or revisions of them as well.

 Keep in mind that DAT-O-MATIC does split some classes of games into their own System.
-For example, most GBA video cartridges have a special system classification and are not included in the normal DAT with most actual games.
+For example, GBA video cartridges have a special system classification and are not included in the normal DAT with most actual games.

 ## Where can I run this script?